RAF Horsham St Faith: Current use

 With the end of military control, RAF Horsham St Faith was redeveloped into Norwich International Airport.

-Most of the World War II buildings remain, although converted for a variety of purposes.
+Most of the Second World War buildings remain, although converted for a variety of purposes.
 Three of the five large pre-war hangars are still being used for aircraft maintenance.
 Two have been converted for commercial use.
 The control tower still exists although the top has been restored and a new tower has been built adjacent to the present main runway.
 Other wartime buildings now form part of the airport industrial estate (owned by the County and City Councils) and are intermingled with many newer structures.

 The former RAF accommodation blocks situated towards Catton were until 1993 used by the University of East Anglia as accommodation for students.
 Known to students as "Fifers Lane" or "Horsham" halls, these have since been demolished and the site redeveloped as housing.
 The remaining MOD property, formerly airmen's quarters, has become married quarters for nearby RAF stations.

 Whilst most runways and taxi-tracks from the military airfield remain, only one runway is primarily used, east–west runway 09–27, which was extended eastwards by the RAF in 1956, to avoid take-offs and landings over built-up areas.
 A section of the old main runway is currently used for light aircraft.

 Adjacent to the airport terminal building opened in 1988 there is a memorial display relating to the USAAF, consisting of photographs, paintings, and a plaque commemorating the American use of the airfield.

 Behind the modern control tower, and now on a section of the former airfield isolated by the Norwich Northern Distributor Road, is the City of Norwich Aviation Museum.